griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Tools gaining growth and mindshare that work locally and remote such as Slack, Trello, Distributed version control.

-* Remote teams can become increasingly skilful
+* Remote first teams can become increasingly skilful and have better empathy
   * The skill set to acquire in the next few years is distributed working practices

 ___